Hierarchical Battery-Aware Game Algorithm for ISL Power Allocation in LEO Mega-Constellations: Related Work

-\textbf{Learning-based methods with battery dynamics.} MAAC-IILP~\cite{li2023energy} and DeepISL~\cite{li2023deepisl} are the first to incorporate physically grounded battery dynamics (equations~(15) and~(12) in respective papers) into ISL planning.
-Both methods augment the RL state space with $C_m^B(t)$ and $\phi_m(t)$, achieving 1.3--5.9\% energy savings and 4.2--10.5\% efficiency improvements on the 66-satellite Iridium constellation.
-MAAC-IILP employs multi-agent actor-critic with centralized training and decentralized execution (CTDE), training for $10^6$ episodes ($\approx$24 billion samples).
-DeepISL uses parameterized deep Q-network (P-DQN) for hybrid discrete-continuous action spaces (topology $+$ power), training for $5 \times 10^5$ episodes.
-Critical limitations: \emph{(i)} \textbf{Scalability:} Training time scales super-linearly; extrapolating MAAC-IILP's $10^6$ episodes from $M=66$ to $M=5000$ would require $\approx$1.8 trillion samples, infeasible even on modern GPU clusters. \emph{(ii)} \textbf{Generalization:} Our Exp~1 (Section~\ref{subsec:exp1}) shows that MAAC-IILP trained on Iridium achieves only 73.7\% ESR when applied to Starlink Shell~A ($M=172$), confirming poor cross-scale generalization. \emph{(iii)} \textbf{Theory:} Neither provides convergence guarantees or equilibrium characterization, creating uncertainty about solution quality.
+\textit{Learning-based methods with battery dynamics.} MAAC-IILP~\cite{li2023energy} and DeepISL~\cite{li2023deepisl} are the first to incorporate physically grounded battery dynamics into ISL planning, augmenting the RL state space with $\CB_m(t)$ and $\phi_m(t)$.
+Critical limitations: \emph{(i)} \textit{Scalability:} Training overhead grows super-linearly with constellation size, rendering direct extrapolation from small-scale testbeds to mega-constellations computationally infeasible on current GPU clusters. \emph{(ii)} \textit{Generalization:} Policies trained on small constellations suffer significant performance degradation when directly applied to larger deployments, confirming poor cross-scale transfer. \emph{(iii)} \textit{Theory:} Neither method provides convergence guarantees or equilibrium characterization.